instatetragrammaton/Patches/Sampling/Decent-Sampler-Basics.md

 # Introduction

 DecentSampler is a free multi-platform plugin and standalone piece of software that allows you to create sample-based instruments.
 It requires some effort to get things going, but once you've got the hang of it you can create nice self-contained sample libraries that are preferable to SoundFonts.
+It also supports basic effects.

 While the documentation is [extensive](https://www.decentsamples.com/docs/format-documentation.html), it can still be daunting to create something - especially if you've never written code.
 This guide is intended for that audience.